medic/cht-core/README.md

 The CHT's Core Framework is a software architecture that makes it faster to build full-featured, scalable digital health apps that equip health workers to provide better care in their communities.
 To learn more about building an application with the Core Framework, visit our guide for [developing community health apps](https://docs.communityhealthtoolkit.org/apps/).

-The Core Framework addresses complexities like health system roles and reporting hierarchies, and its features are flexible enough to support a range of health programs and local care provider workflows.
+The Core Framework addresses complexities like health system roles and reporting hierarchies, and its features are flexible enough to support a range of health programs and local care provider workflows

 Mobile and web applications built with the Core Framework support a team-based approach to healthcare delivery and management.
 Health workers can use SMS messages or mobile applications to submit health data that can then be viewed and exported using a web application.
 These web applications are fully responsive with a mobile-first design, and support localization using any written language.
 They can be installed locally or in the cloud by setting up the individual components or as a Docker container.